jan1s/hw-bbb-audiocape/README.md

 hw-bbb-audiocape
 ================

-This is a simple audio cape
+This is a simple audio cape for the Beaglebone Black

 ## BOM
 | Identifier | Type/Value | Quantity | Comment | Supplier Id | Supplier |